Diana-Doe/RealLviv/README.md

 ## About game
 You don't need to understand the main character.
 Just go and shoot people!
 #
 No references.
-All random coincidences
+Any similarities is 100% coincidental.